rowanmanning/wikilike/README.md

 The lookup function _may_ be asynchronous.
 It _must_ return either a link object which has the above properties, or a promise that resolves with a link object.

+If the link object has any additional properties, they will be used to set attributes on the resulting `a` element.
+The `className` property should be used in place of `class`.

 If the lookup function throws an error, the link's raw text will be output with no further parsing.
 If the returned link has an `override` property which is set to a string, the link will be output as _exactly_ that string with no further parsing.

 See the [examples](#examples) for implementations.